JasonTurley/cmu-bomb/README.md

 - bomb: binary executable
 - revbomb.c: my reverse engineered each phase into C code
 - revbomb: my reverse engineered executable
+- answers.txt: answers to each phase of the binary bomb

 ## What I learned
 By solving the 6 phases of this lab I have learned: